COVID-19 Overview: Testing

 - Antibody (Serology) Tests, continued

-- Which method is currently used for antibody (serology) screening tests for COVID-19?
-Select all that apply.
+- Which method is not currently used for antibody (serology) screening tests for COVID-19?

 - Other COVID-19 Tests